 Linley Park Estates

-Though completion is scheduled for early 2018, these stratified patio homes are already for sale, and some are sold.
+The first phase was all patio homes, sold from 2016 to January 2018.
+As of 2019 there is another phase for sale, with patio homes and townhomes for sale.
 The development backs onto a wetland and offers a fabulous proximity to the trails of the Linley Valley park system.

 Read more about this development.

 This is between the Nanaimo Parkway and the Shaw Building near Mostar Road.
 There will be 70 townhome units available on a dead-end street, with great views of Mt Benson.
-I've written more about this development in a blog post here: 4066 Old Slope Place.
+More info about this development here: Emerald Woods Place, Nanaimo.